Xaviera Hollander

 Xaviera Hollander (born 15 June 1943) is a Dutch former call girl, madam and author.
-She is best known for her best-selling memoir The Happy Hooker: My Own Story.
+She is best known for her best-selling memoir The Happy Hooker.

 Early life

 Hollander was born Xaviera de Vries in Surabaya, Japanese-occupied Dutch East Indies, which later became part of present-day Indonesia, to a Dutch Jewish physician father and a mother of French and German descent.
 She spent the first years of her life in a Japanese-run internment camp.
 After the end of Japanese occupation the family returned to the Netherlands.

 In her early twenties she left Amsterdam for Johannesburg, where her stepsister lived.
 There she met and became engaged to American economist John Weber.
 When the engagement was broken off, she left South Africa for New York City.